Get exclusive insights about Engineering at Monzo!

-Time management skills are the ability to use your time wisely and efficiently.
-Everyone has the same 24 hours in a day, but how you use that time can make all the difference.
-Good time management skills can help you get more done, feel less stressed, and have a healthier balance of free time.
+Time management skills give you the ability to use your time wisely.
+Good time management skills help you get more done, feel less stressed and have a healthier balance of free time.

-Some time management skills examples include prioritising tasks and setting deadlines.
-We will cover some of the most common time management skills recruiters look for and how you can improve your own.
+Some examples of time management skills include prioritising tasks and setting deadlines.
+We’ll cover some of the most common related skills recruiters look for and how to improve them.

 What are time management skills?

-Many people equate time management with being able to juggle multiple tasks at once or getting things done quickly.
-However, time management is about much more than that.
-At its core, time management is about being able to control how you use your time in order to achieve your goals.
-That means being able to prioritise tasks while staying organised and focused.
-It also means knowing when to say no and knowing how to delegate.
+Many people think good time management is about juggling multiple tasks or getting things done quickly.
+But it’s more than that.
+At its core, time management is about controlling how you use your time to achieve your goals.
+That means prioritising tasks while staying organised and focused.
+It also means knowing when to say no and how to delegate.

-These are all soft skills that can be improved with practice.
-The great thing about soft skills is that they are also transferable skills.
-That means that if you have good time management skills, you can use them in any area of your life, including at work (in various industries), at home, or even in your personal life.
+Time management skills are all soft skills that you’ll improve with practice.
+The great thing about soft skills is that they’re transferable.
+So, if you’ve got good time management skills, you’ll use them in any area of your life including at work (in every industry), at home and in your personal life.

 Examples of time management skills

 Time management skills are important for anyone who wants to be productive and successful.
-Below are our top picks of the top 10 examples of time management skills:
+Below are our top picks of time management skills:

 Goal setting

-When you have a goal in mind, it helps you to focus your efforts and stay on track.
-Goal setting also allows you to measure your progress and see how far you’ve come.
-A good way to set goals is to use the SMART (Specific, Measurable, Achievable, Realistic, and Time-bound) method.
+When you’ve got a goal in mind, it’s easier to focus your efforts and stay on track.
+Goal setting helps you measure your progress and see how far you’ve come.
+A good way to set goals is to use the SMART method, which involves setting a goal that’s Specific, Measurable, Achievable, Realistic, and Time-bound.

 Prioritising

-This involves figuring out what tasks are most important and need to be done first.
-It can be helpful to make a list of all your tasks and then use a system (such as the ABC method) to prioritise them.
-By doing this, you can ensure that you always meet deadlines and don’t miss any important tasks.
+Prioritising involves figuring out what tasks are the most important and the ones you need to do first.
+Make a list of your tasks and then sort them with a system (such as the ABC method, where you label the most urgent tasks with ‘A’ and the least urgent with ‘C’).
+By doing this, you’ll meet deadlines and won’t miss important tasks.

 Scheduling

-Scheduling entails creating a schedule or timetable for yourself and then sticking to it as much as possible.
-Having a set schedule can help you better plan your time and avoid making last-minute decisions that can waste time.
+Creating a timetable for yourself and then sticking to it as much as possible is a great habit to adopt.
+You’ll better plan your time if you’ve got a schedule.

 Time blocking

-Time blocking is similar to scheduling, but it involves breaking down your day into smaller blocks of time and then filling those blocks with specific activities.
-For example, you may block off an hour for lunch, then two hours for work, then an hour for exercise, etc. This is a great way to manage all of your tasks for the day, while still finding room for breaks.
+Time blocking is like scheduling, but it involves breaking down your day into smaller blocks and then filling those blocks with activities.
+For example, block off an hour for lunch, then two hours for work, and then an hour for exercise.
+It’s a great way to manage all your tasks for the day, while still making room for breaks.

 Delegating